Meeting Time: February 08, 2023 at 3:00pm EST

 • Default_avatar

-Richard Bailey over 1 year ago
+Richard Bailey almost 2 years ago

 I am Richard Bailey the owner of Earthly Elements and have been in business for 16 years here.
 I am strongly opposed to this bad ordinance proposal.
 These are my thoughts....